MurongZhang1994/Mixed-type-SSWs/README.md

 # Mixed-type-SSWs
-This is a repository for essential matlab codes applied in the manuscript submitted to NC.
+This is a repository for matlab codes applied in the manuscript submitted to GRL.

 %---1---%
 cal_pch_ndjfma.m is used to calculate the daily polar cap height anomlaies.